 Standing like a gentle giant for more than an estimated 200 years, we're hoping to preserve this great Post Oak, that has a major crack and is hollowing from the inside-out.
 Growing on our Canady family acreage, now under Oglesby Acres programs, we're sure if this beauty could talk, it would have a lot of memorable stories to tell about the Canady ancestry.

 Skyler Bennett, from the Arkansas Forestry Department, visited and offered his vast knowledge about the Post Oak and the surrounding vegetation.
-OA is looking forward to upcoming educational programs that will be provided by the local Department of Agriculture, Forestry and the USDA Natural Resources Conservation Service (NRCS).
+We're looking forward to upcoming educational programs that will be provided by the local Department of Agriculture, Forestry and the USDA Natural Resources Conservation Service (NRCS).

 Land Conservation and Habitat Education